Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Project Management Office (PMO) has not been engaged adequately.
 - [x] The Product Owner has not been keeping the stakeholders aware of the progress of the project.
-- [x] The stakeholders haven’t been using the Sprint Reviews to inspect and evaluate progress.
+- [x] The stakeholders haven't been using the Sprint Reviews to inspect and evaluate progress.
 - [ ] The stakeholders were not allowed to enter the development area.

 **[⬆ Back to Top](#table-of-contents)**